stkent/AdventOfCode2016/day25/README.md

 What is the lowest positive integer that can be used to initialize register `a` and cause the code to output a clock signal of `0, 1, 0, 1...` repeating forever?

 > Your puzzle answer was `198`.

+## Part 2

+The antenna is ready.
+Now, all you need is the fifty stars required to generate the signal for the sleigh, but you don't have enough.

+You look toward the sky in desperation... suddenly noticing that a lone star has been installed at the top of the antenna!
+Only 49 more to go.

+## The End

+You activate all fifty stars and transmit the signal.
+The star atop the antenna begins to glow.

+Suddenly, you see the sleigh fly past you!

+Looks like Santa was already waiting for your signal.